lilchap/16Script/README.md

 # 16Script
 Bare-metal i386 embeddable scripting language (currently vm at the moment)

+Currently at a rough prototype; still designing vm architecture

 ## Goals
 * Easy interaction with C
 * Minimize size of 16Script vm